 * Crimea parliament votes to join Russia, referendum March 16

-SIMFEROPOL, Ukraine, March 6 (Reuters) - Crimea’s parliament voted to join Russia on Thursday and its Moscow-backed government set a referendum on the decision in 10 days’ time in a dramatic escalation of the crisis over the Ukrainian region that drew a sharp riposte from U.S. President Barack Obama.
+SIMFEROPOL, Ukraine/BRUSSELS, March 6 (Reuters) - Crimea’s parliament voted to join Russia on Thursday and its Moscow-backed government set a referendum in 10 days’ time in a dramatic escalation of the crisis over the Ukrainian region that drew a sharp riposte from U.S. President Barack Obama.

-The sudden acceleration of moves to bring Crimea, which has an ethnic Russian majority and has effectively been seized by Russian forces, formally under Moscow’s rule came as European Union leaders held an emergency summit groping for ways to pressure Russia to back down and accept mediation.
+The sudden acceleration of moves to bring Crimea, which has an ethnic Russian majority and has effectively been seized by Russian forces, formally under Moscow’s rule came as EU leaders held an emergency summit groping for ways to pressure Russia to back down and accept mediation.

 Moscow denounced the events as an illegitimate coup and refused to recognise the new Ukrainian authorities.

-The Crimean parliament voted unanimously on Thursday “to enter into the Russian Federation with the rights of a subject of the Russian Federation”.
+The Crimean parliament voted overwhelmingly on Thursday “to enter into the Russian Federation with the rights of a subject of the Russian Federation”.

 The decision, which diplomats said could not have been made without Putin’s approval, raised the stakes in the most serious east-west confrontation since the end of the Cold War.

 The vice premier of Crimea, home to Russia’s Black Sea Fleet in Sevastopol, said a referendum on the status would take place on March 16.
 All state property would be “nationalised”, the Russian rouble adopted and Ukrainian troops treated as occupiers and forced to surrender or leave, he said.